-- a) To become eligible for a postgraduate qualification, you must declare it as an intended qualification. - b) The entry requirements for postgraduate qualifications are included in the individual qualification regulations. - c) Registration on some postgraduate modules is only available to Students who have declared a specified postgraduate qualification intention.
+- To become eligible for a postgraduate qualification, you must declare it as an intended qualification, unless you become eligible for a lapsed exit qualification (see Section L7.2) - b) The entry requirements for postgraduate qualifications are included in the individual qualification regulations. - c) Registration on some postgraduate modules is only available to Students who have declared a specified postgraduate qualification intention.